Fatal road accident compensation

 Are there limits in making a claim?

 A compensation claim is limited by time.
-Although you might be busy handling the loss of the relative or loved one, it is always important to make the claim as soon as possible.
+Although you might be busy handling the loss of a relative or loved one, it is always important to make the claim as soon as possible.
 This ensures that you gain high chances of getting compensated and securing financial support for your family.